duquesnay/python-tdd-workshop/README.md

 # testsummitworkshop
-Series of exercise to get beginners into TDD then experience TDD... struggles (instead of staying in wonderland)
+Series of exercises to get beginners into TDD then experience TDD... struggles (instead of staying in wonderland)